Restorative Yoga: Reception

 Geraldine Beirne, writing in The Guardian, called Restorative Yoga "all about healing the mind and body through simple poses often held for as long as 20 minutes, with the help of props such as bolsters, pillows and straps".

 The martial arts coach Eric C. Stevens, stating that he found being still more difficult than a "five mile run", was surprised to start the Restorative Yoga class with Shavasana, and to see so many props in use - blanket, pillow, eye bag, strap, blocks.
 He found his mind strongly challenged during the class, and he slept very soundly afterwards.
 He recommended the practice for people who feel close to burnout.

-Difference from Yin Yoga
+Comparison with Yin Yoga

 Restorative Yoga is mainly for practitioners suffering from injuries, stress, or illness, who therefore require a yoga practice that can bring them back to a better quality of life; classes are necessarily small so that each person can receive detailed attention to ensure they are safe and properly supported.
 Yin Yoga uses props in a similar way, and holds poses for similarly long periods, but is aimed mainly at healthy practitioners, and is taught in larger classes.

-Claimed benefits

-Claimed benefits, according to Jillian Pransky in Yoga Journal, include the skill of conscious relaxation through long-held, supported resting poses; discovering where tension is being held in the body, allowing focus on the breath; triggering the relaxation response, in which the body leaves its "fight or flight" and begins to experience the opposite, recuperative mode; and practising the ability to look inward, by stopping the focus of "doing" and instead practising "being."
+The teacher trainer Jillian Pransky, writing in Yoga Journal, likens Restorative Yoga to Yin Yoga or to a meditative practice rather than the more "yang" yoga styles of energetic movement practice.
+As such, in her view, it helps practitioners to find where they are holding tension in their body.